-I found a recipe for low carb blueberry cream cheese coffee cake that got great reviews on the Low Carb Diet site at About.com so I decided to give it a try.
+I found a recipe for low carb blueberry cream cheese coffee cake on the Low Carb Diet site at About.com.
+Because it got really good reviews, I decided to give it a try.

 The filling in this blueberry gluten free coffee cake does taste similar to a cheese danish.
 However, it would be much better to have more of this cheesy goodness.

 The sugar free cake layer was very moist.
 At first, I thought it could have been a little sweeter, but I wouldn't want to add any more sweetener as there is a good amount in the entire recipe.
 And, if you've been on a low carb diet for a while, you may actually want to reduce the sweetness.

 The original recipe used Splenda, but I changed it to use a monk fruit sweetener in this low carb coffee cake.
 I've decided to stop using artificial sweeteners and use only natural based ones.

 Monk fruit is my favorite sweetener, but it can be difficult to measure if used in pure form.
 That's why I like a blend that contains erythritol which is a non-impacting sugar alcohol.

 If you decide to give this low carb gluten-free blueberry cream cheese coffee cake a try, I'd love to know what you think.
 And, also any modifications that you made.